Mississippi changing its flag isn't the end of Confederate symbols in state flags

 First, let's clear up a common misconception: The crimson and blue flag we usually refer to as the Confederate flag is in fact a Confederate battle flag, most famously used by Gen. Robert E. Lee's Army of Northern Virginia.

 The actual flag of the Confederate States looks a lot different: It has two red stripes and one white, with a familiar field of stars on the hoist.
 There were four iterations throughout the Confederacy's short life, with each one bearing different numbers of stars to correspond to the number of Confederate states at the time.

 The famed phrase "Stars and Bars," however, usually refers to the original Confederate flag, designed in 1861, which has seven stars arranged in a circular pattern.
 This is an important flag to remember as you look at some current state flag designs.

 Here's something else to remember: Flags, as a national symbol, are a relatively new invention.
 Marc Leepson, a historian and author of the book "Flag: An American Biography," explains that, up until the last few hundred years, flags and pennants were used most widely for military purposes.
 (Another fun fact, Leepson notes: The United States had an official national flag years before France.
 The US adopted its first version in 1777, while France didn't adopt one until 1794, during the French Revolution.)

 "For the first third of our nation's history, from about 1777 to 1861, it was almost unheard of for individual Americans to fly the flag.
-It was mostly flown by the government, the military and the Navy," he says.
+It was mostly flown primarily by the government, mainly by the military, and especially by the Navy," he says.

-Ironically, all of that changed during the Civil War, when the Confederacy was formed, and with it, an enemy flag.
-Suddenly, American flags cropped up in and around Union homes -- and the practice extended nationwide in later years.
+Ironically, all of that changed when the Confederacy was formed, and with it, an enemy flag.
+Suddenly, American flags cropped up in and around Union homes, schools and businesses -- and the practice extended nationwide in later years.

-As for the Confederate flag, it was no mistake that it looks a little like the American flag.

-"When the Confederacy broke away, one of the first things that the Confederate legislature did was pick a flag," Leepson says.
+"When the Confederacy broke away, one of the first things that the Confederate Congress did was pick a flag," Leepson says.
 "There was a big debate, and the debate centered on how close the flag should look to the American flag.
 They held a contest, and took votes, and what did they do?
 They picked a flag with red and white stripes and stars."

 That proved difficult later on in the war.
-According to Leepson, during the especially foggy battle of Manassas in 1961, Confederate commanders realized it was hard to tell the two flags apart.
-Eventually, various iterations of the Confederate battle flag became more widely used.
+According to Leepson, during the especially foggy battle of Manassas in 1861, Confederate commanders realized it was hard to tell the two flags apart.
+Eventually, various iterations of the battle flag became more widely used.

 As you look at the different flags below, here are some things to note: The arrangement of stripes on the field, the types and placement of stars, and what is going on in the canton -- the upper left part of a flag where you would normally see the fifty stars on an American flag.
-Also pay attention to the presence of a saltire, or St. Anthony's Cross.
+Also pay attention to the presence of a saltire, or St. Andrew's Cross.
 That's the diagonal "X" that defines the Confederate battle flag.
 (It's also a part of many other flags around the world, including the Union Jack.)

 Alabama, 1895

-Since the St. Anthony's Cross is a widely used symbol, it can be easy to mistake Alabama's flag design as mere coincidence.
-However, according to the 1915 Alabama Official and Statistical Register, the flag "was intended by the [state] Legislature to preserve in permanent form some of the more distinctive featur
+Since the St. Andrew's Cross is a widely used symbol, it can be easy to mistake Alabama's flag design as mere coincidence.

+However, according to the 1915 Alabama Official and Statistical Register, the flag "was intended by the [state] Legislature to preserve in permanent form some of the more distinctive features of the Confederat